outHereSam/build-tool-showcase/README.md

 - Navigate into the directory of the project and run `npm install`.
 This should install all the dependencies for the project.
 - To run the development server, run `npm start`.
 This automatically opens the project in the browser and watches for changes.
 - To build the project with webpack, use `npm run build` command.

+## Available npm scripts

+As stated earlier, this project uses webpack as the build tool, and below are the current scripts

+- `watch`: This script watches all files in the dependency tree for changes
+- `start`: Creates a development server and automatically reloads after the code has been compiled after every change
+- `build`: Runs webpack and bundles the application.
+- `test`: Runs tests with Jest

+## The Build Process

+In the webpack config file, the entry point for the build process is defined to be the index.js file in the src directory.
+Once the build script is ran, webpack takes all the source code and assets in this src directory, bundles them together into a format that the browser can understand, ultimately HTML, CSS and JS.
+Assets like images, css, fonts etc are all handled by webpack, which outputs a final bundle and optimizes it for production or development.